 This concentration is for teachers who are concerned with the development of literacy in our schools.
 In seeking to establish an effective literacy program, the specialist in reading must be able to diagnose and correct various kinds of reading and writing problems, work cooperatively with school staff specialists as well as basic skills instructors and community resource people, counsel parents of children who have reading/writing problems, give help to and demonstrate for teachers and administrators, and organize and administer a total literacy program.
 Through course offerings and clinical experiences, the faculty helps prepare graduate students who are certified teachers to work professionally in the highly specialized field of teaching reading and writing to students.
-Graduates of this program may be certified as reading specialists (Pre-K through adult) and as teachers of reading (Pre-K through adult).
+Graduates of this program may be certified as reading specialists (Pre-K through twelfth grade) and as teachers of reading (Pre-K through adult).
 Graduates are also qualified to work with college students and adults who have reading problems.

 A Reading Endorsement is also available for teachers with a masters degree.